 This performing arts center is named after Ohio senator Stanley Aronoff.
 Designed by well-known architect Cesar Pelli, the Aronoff Center for the Arts is located in the heart of downtown Cincinnati, making it a premier performing arts venue around town.
 Events hosted here range from dance and theater productions to musicals and visual art exhibitions.
 Education programs, prominent events, and even tours are also offered here.
 Whether you prefer comedy or drama, audio or visual, you'll love the Aronoff Center for the Arts.

 Established in 1875, the Cincinnati Zoo and Botanical Garden is the second oldest of its kind in America.
-Over 500 species of wildlife call this 65-acre (26-hectare) landscape home.
+Over 500 species of wildlife call this 65 acres (26 hectares) landscape their home.
 The zoo offers visitors a plethora of fascinating exhibits and educational programs.
 Explore the Reptile House for its snakes, turtles, and alligators; Monkey Island for its playful primates; and Wings of the World for its penguins, flamingoes, and array of feathered friends.
 Families can also enjoy amusement rides and a 4D theater experience.
-When you've gotten your fill of exotic fauna, walk through the site's botanical gardens for exceptional flora and immediate tranquility.
+Here you will get to also see some exotic flora and fauna.

 You'll find the Cincinnati Art Museum nestled in scenic Eden Park.
-Inside is a collection that spans 60,000 works and 6,000 years, including pieces from Greece, Rome, America, Africa, and the East.
-The collection also spans a range of mediums, from paintings to sculpture and more.
+Inside is a collection that spans 60000 works and 6000 years, including pieces from Greece, Rome, America, Africa, and the East.
+The collection also spans a range of mediums, from paintings to sculptures and more.
 There's even a gallery dedicated to Cincinnati natives.
-As if the incredible works housed here weren't enough of a reason to visit, general admission to the Cincinnati Art Museum is free, so come get your culture on.

 The Marx Theatre is one of the event venues located in the Cincinnati Playhouse in the Park.
 It is set with state-of-the-art light and sound amenities assuring every show is a success.
 Some of the few live performances include acts like Misery, Miss Bennet: Christmas at Pemberley, A Christmas Carol and many more.